Gran Fondo Goldendale

 What you get: You will receive a super cool limited Gran Fondo Goldendale thermal cycling cap, a well thought out, and well marked course that will knock your socks off, a well stocked aid station to refuel at mid ride, and a hot meal to refuel post ride.
 We will also post the times of all finishers for bragging rights.

 Route: The course is just shy of 90 miles with 6300′ of climbing.
 You will be on approx 25 miles worth of gravel.
 Not as much as in GF Ephrata, but not as nice of gravel as Ephrata either.
 Think bigger rock and rougher, most notably on Eshelman Rd and Rattlesnake Rd.
-Dalles Mtn Rd and Horseshoe Rd both roll fairly nice.
+Dalles Mtn Rd and Horseshoe Rd both roll reasonably well.
 There will be one well stocked aid station at approx the half way point, with two mini aid stations in between.

 Gear: With so many variable course conditions it is hard to say what’s right or wrong.
 Road, cross, or mtb, any one will work, but all will have a disadvantage at some point.
 Personally I would run my Trek Cronus CX with a tubeless 700×28 Hutchinson Sector.
 Not the perfect setup for 100% of the course, but a good middle ground.
 There will be lots of climbing so plan accordingly.
 There will be a couple aid stations and maybe a sag wagon or two, but it’s a good idea to be somewhat self sufficient.
 Weather is always something to consider this time of year.
 I would love to say it’s going to be sunny and 65 degrees, but it could just as easily be windy or rainy or both.
 Bring on the adventure baby!